FasterXML/jackson-dataformat-xml/README.md

 * Lists and arrays are "wrapped" by default, when using Jackson annotations, but unwrapped when using JAXB annotations (if supported, see below)
     * `@JacksonXmlElementWrapper.useWrapping` can be set to 'false' to disable wrapping
     * `JacksonXmlModule.setDefaultUseWrapper()` can be used to specify whether "wrapped" or "unwrapped" setting is the default
+* Polymorphic Type Handling works, but only some of inclusion mechanisms are supported (`WRAPPER_ARRAY`, for example is not supported due to problems wrt mapping of XML, Arrays)
+    * JAXB-style "compact" Type Id where property name is replaced with Type Id is not supported.
+* Mixed Content (elements and text in same element) is not supported in databinding: child content must be either text OR element(s) (attributes are fine)

 -----